The Butterfly Effect

 Lowest Recommended Age: Mature High Schooler

-Violence/ Scariness: Intense peril, characters shot and killed
+Violence/ Scariness: Intense peril and violence, many explosions and crashes, characters killed

 Related Tags: